 Altadena founding fathers

-Benjamin Wilson, known as Don Benito, and his wife Margaret arrived in 1852.
+Benjamin Wilson, who became known as Don Benito, and his wife Margaret arrived in 1852.
 They got into politics, and he became a justice of the peace.
 Wilson was a benevolent man who worked with the Native Americans in the area and established a ranch and vineyard in San Gabriel.
-He also led expeditions up the San Gabriel mountains, adjacent to Altadena.
-Mt Wilson and the Mt Wilson Observatory were both named after him.
+He also led expeditions up the San Gabriel Mountains, adjacent to Altadena.
+Mount Wilson and the Mount Wilson Observatory were both named after him.

-Griffen and Wilson also acquired a small amount of land that was part of Rancho Santa Anita that was sold later on as part of Rancho San Pascual.
+Griffen and Wilson also acquired a small amount of land that was part of Rancho Santa Anita, which was later sold as part of Rancho San Pascual.
 That part of the land is now Altadena Drive.

-Griffen had been an army surgeon but made an enormous amount of money in real estate.
+Griffen had been an army surgeon but became rich in real estate.
 He was also the mayor of Los Angeles in 1851 and served two terms in the State Senate.

 Eaton, Griffin, and Wilson needed water to irrigate their land.
 At the time, the Arroyo Seco, where the Rose Bowl is now located, was filled with water.
 The three worked together in 1867 to build Wilson’s Ditch.
 It was an irrigation site that brought water from the Arroyo to Altadena, making it a more attractive place to live.

-Captain Frederick Woodbury and his brother John moved to California from Iowa and bought a large portion of land in what is now Altadena.
-The area became a subdivision in 1887 and was named after the Altadena Nursery which had been started by Byron O. Clark years before.
-The word “Alta” means above (Pasadena) and “dena” means “Welcome.”
+Captain Frederick Woodbury and his brother John moved to California from Iowa and bought a large portion of land in the area.
+It became a subdivision in 1887 and was named after the Altadena Nursery, which had been started by Byron O. Clark years before.
+The word “Alta” means above (Pasadena), and “dena” means “Welcome.”

 The community evolves and becomes more diverse

-During the 1940s artists, writers and bohemian types moved into Altadena and added to the area’s character.
+During the 1940s, artists, writers, and bohemian types moved into Altadena, adding to the area’s character.

-The 60s and 70s brought in a more diverse population when whites began to move out who were opposed to school integration.
-Modern-day Altadena is now a laid-back community with a mix of cultures, ethnic restaurants, hiking trails, and turn-of-the-century architecture giving it character as well as beauty.
+The ’60s and ’70s brought in a more diverse population when whites began to move out who opposed school integration.
+Modern-day Altadena is now a laid-back community with a mix of cultures, ethnic restaurants, hiking trails, and turn-of-the-century architecture, giving it character and beauty.
+Over 7,000 of its homes and businesses burned in the fire.

 Christmas Tree Lane

-Frederick Woodbury had visited Italy and fell in love with the Deodar Cedar trees he saw there.
-He imported 150 Deodors from Italy in 1885 and had them planted with Chinese labor on Santa Rosa Avenue in Altadena.
+Frederick Woodbury had visited Italy and fallen in love with the Deodar Cedar trees he saw there.
+He imported 150 Deodors from Italy in 1885 and planted them with Chinese labor on Santa Rosa Avenue in Altadena.

 Mt Lowe Railway